 The most common Unix system calls.
 A quick overview.

-In this podcast we’re discussing system calls on Unix operating systems, it’s gonna be a quick overview of what’s happening there.
+In this podcast we’re discussing system calls on Unix operating systems, it’s going to be a quick overview of what’s happening there.
 If you’re someone that hardly know anything about them then it’s the episode you need to listen to.
+Here we go.

 I’m venam and you’re listening to the nixers podcast!